Skip to main content

 Merging sorted arrays (★★☆)

-Write a function that merges two sorted integer arrays into a single sorted array.
+Write a function that merges two already sorted integer arrays into a single sorted array.
 Use the following prototype:

 void merge(int *r, const int *a1, unsigned s1, const int *a2, unsigned s2);